-I supposed I should have known this day was going to be different.
+I suppose I should have known this day was going to be different.
 First sign was when I was passed on the looong flaaat boooring path by – wait for it – a man on a segway!
 Yes – a segway!
 No handle, just a wheel with a platform for your feet on each side.
 I scrambled to get my mobile and thanks to the very good camera even this distance shot shows him balancing on his little wheeled contraption.
 That baffled me for a good half hour – how do you charge it?
 How heavy is it in case you have to carry it?
 Can you claim a compostela?
-And the best one: Why would you?
+And more importantly: Why would you?

 Apart from that the morning walk was pretty unremarkable.
 Just looong, flaaat, booring trail with a good smatter of pilgrims, each walking alone.

 Up ahead is a hill which looks much gentler than it is, and at the top is the golf/ghost town of Cirueña.
 The golf club bar is open to pilgrims, and the next stop is a good distance away (and off trail) so stop, rest and refuel even though it’s not going to be your all time favourite camino bar.